Department of Health

 Key messages

-• The Department of Health is investigating an outbreak of Legionnaires’ disease (Legionellosis) with a significant increase in cases notified across metropolitan Melbourne and surrounding areas over the last week.
+• The Department of Health managed an outbreak of Legionnaires’ disease (legionellosis) with cases notified across metropolitan Melbourne and surrounding areas.
+While some public health actions are still underway, this outbreak is under control with the source having been identified and public health risk removed.

 • Legionnaires’ disease can cause a chest infection with symptoms of fever, chills, cough, headache and muscle aches and pains.
 Other atypical symptoms may include nausea, vomiting, diarrhoea and confusion.

-• Operators of cooling towers in the metropolitan Melbourne area are advised to ensure they are up to date with their cooling tower testing, servicing and auditing requirements.
+• Operators of cooling towers are advised to ensure compliance with their cooling tower testing, servicing and auditing requirements.

 Legionnaires’ disease is caused by Legionella bacteria which are widespread in the environment.
 Legionella is found in natural bodies of water such as rivers, lakes, creeks and hot springs.
 It is also found in spas, warm water systems and artificial systems that use water for cooling, heating or industrial processes such as cooling towers, as well as potting mix.